rd-alliance/metadata-catalog-dev/README.md

 ```batchfile
 set MSC_SETTINGS=\path\to\settings.cfg
 ```

+Alternatively, you can add your settings to a file `keys.cfg` directly within the `instance` folder; this will be read before (and overridden by) a settings file specified through an environment variable, but will override the values in the included `config` Python module.

 Open up a fresh terminal/command prompt (as it will block the command line for as long as the script is running) and run the [Python 3] script `serve.py`: